 Step 2: Identify Time Remaining for Your Business Tasks

 The time you have remaining is the actual amount of time that you have to work on tasks in your own business.
-Work out what your priorities are, how long you estimate they take and add them into the remaining slots in your calendar.
+Work out what your priorities are, and how long you estimate they take, then add them to the remaining slots in your calendar.
 It will fill up faster than you’d like!

 Step 3: Give Yourself Buffer Time

 Use the “show as free” functions in your calendar where relevant so it doesn’t interfere with your availability in your scheduler or CRM tool.
-Things will absolutely be moved around as you move through the month, the aim here is just to get an actual understanding of how much time you actually have to allocate to your own business tasks after you have planned in all your non-negotiable activities.
+Things will absolutely be moved around as you move through the month, the aim here is just to get an actual understanding of how much time you actually have to allocate to your own business tasks after you have planned out time to complete all your non-negotiable activities.

 Step 4: Add Tasks to Your Project Management Tool

 Finally, map everything out task-by-task in your PM tool with due dates.
-I set non-time sensitive tasks to have a deadline of a Friday, so I have the flexibility to move the allocated work slot around in the week as my meeting and client schedule starts to firm up.
+I set non-time-sensitive tasks to have a deadline of a Friday, so I have the flexibility to move the allocated work slot around in the week as my meeting and client schedule start to firm up.

 Review Team Performance and Plan New Hires